 3.1.
 All payments include a non-refundable 50% deposit, except in cases where the Organiser cancels the Intensive.

 3.2.
-The remaining 50% is refundable if the Participant cancels their place on or before 15 December 2025.
+The remaining 50% is refundable if the Participant cancels their place before 19 June 2026.
 Cancellations made after this date will forfeit the full price of the ticket, which will not be refunded.

 3.3.
 If the Intensive is cancelled by the Organiser for any reason, Participants will receive a full refund of fees paid.